Walmington-on-Sea: Amenities and filming locations

 Over the nine television series, the action is set in various places in Walmington-on-Sea, the interiors of which were built in the television studios, while the exterior scenes were filmed at various Norfolk locations.
-Those included a pleasure pier (filmed in Great Yarmouth) with a 20-foot (6m) wide gap blown in the middle to prevent it from being used as a landing stage by invading armed forces.
-The beach is protected with barbed wire and other defences including mines, pillboxes and tank traps.
+Those included a pleasure pier (filmed in Great Yarmouth) sectioned with a gap, 20 foot wide, blown in the middle to prevent it from being used as a landing stage by invading armed forces.
+The beach is protected with barbed wire and other defences including mines, pillboxes, and tank traps.

-Other locations, typical of a seaside town during the Second World War, included a sweet shop, The Novelty Rock Emporium, at least two banks (the fictional Swallows Bank, which appeared in early episodes, and the real Martins Bank), the Marigold tea room, Anne's Pantry, the Dutch Oven, Corporal Jones's butcher's shop, Hodges' greengrocers, Frazer's undertakers, a cinema and numerous pubs including the Red Lion, which all suggest it was a reasonably sized place.
+Other locations, typical of a seaside town during the Second World War, included at least two banks (the fictional Swallows Bank, which appeared in early episodes, and the real Martins Bank); Jones's butcher's shop; Hodges's greengrocers; Frazer's undertakers; a sweet shop, The Novelty Rock Emporium; tea rooms, the Marigold, Anne's Pantry, and the Dutch Oven; a cinema; and numerous pubs, including the Red Lion; which all suggest it was a reasonably sized place.
 There is also a Free Polish Club for Polish servicemen.
-In common with most real British towns, Walmington-on-Sea has a church, Saint Aldhelm's, with a hall next door which is the setting for various community events in the episodes such as the Christmas pantomime and a place for the Sea Scouts to parade.
+In common with most real British towns, Walmington-on-Sea has a church, Saint Aldhelm's, with a church hall next door which is the setting for various community events in the episodes such as the Christmas pantomime and a place for the Sea Scouts to parade.
 It is also where the Walmington-on-Sea Home Guard platoon muster on parade nights.

 Many outdoor scenes were filmed at Thetford, an inland town in Norfolk.
-The 1971 film, Dad's Army, moved location to Chalfont St Giles, even further from the coast.
+The 1971 film, Dad's Army, moved location to Chalfont St Giles in Buckinghamshire, even further from the coast.
 The 2016 film, Dad's Army, was filmed even more distantly, in Yorkshire.

 Thetford's Guildhall (today the home of the Dad's Army Museum) became Walmington-on-Sea's Town Hall.
-The Guildhall featured in the 1972 episode Time on My Hands, in which a German Luftwaffe pilot dangled from the clock tower when his parachute became caught in the clock's hands.
+The Guildhall featured in the 1972 episode "Time on My Hands", in which a German Luftwaffe pilot dangled from the clock tower when his parachute became caught in the clock's hands.
 The Guildhall was also used in the 1974 episode "The Captain's Car".
-The distinctive flint cottages in Thetford's Nether Row appeared in four episodes: "Man Hunt", "The Armoured Might of Lance Corporal Jones", "The Big Parade" and "Time on My Hands".
+The distinctive flint cottages in Thetford's Nether Row appeared in four episodes: "Man Hunt", "The Armoured Might of Lance Corporal Jones", "The Big Parade", and "Time on My Hands".
 Mill Lane was used in "The Deadly Attachment", while Thetford's real-life Palace Cinema (now a bingo hall) doubled as Walmington-on-Sea's Empire Cinema in two episodes – "The Big Parade" (1970) and "A Soldier's Farewell" (1972).

 Brandon railway station was used for exterior shots of Walmington-on-Sea railway station, while the platforms of Weybourne Station on the preserved North Norfolk Railway (a heritage steam railway) stood in for the platforms at Walmington-on-Sea station in the episode "The Royal Train".